danielpereira/AoE3UnHardcoded/DLL/README.md

 ### Struct properties
 * **farmingRadius** - Defines the maximum area in which villagers should be able to walk, while gathering resources from particular buildings defined in the _enableFarmAnim_ property.
+* **attackTypeIcons** - Assigns UI icons and stringtable IDs to existing attack types in the game.
+* **explorerUnits** - Defines units which should receive custom explorer or monk names and/or should deliver a knockout message once they are killed, in case they are heroes.

 ### Patch Settings
 * **noAILimit** - Removes the hardcoded 14 AI/Civilization limit by making the game read all .personality files in the from the AI directory defined in the .exe (which should be \AI3, by default).